 “Extremely Low Income” shall mean a household income that falls at or below thirty percent (30%) of the AMI for the area in which a Project is located.

+“Food Access” shall be defined by geographic proximities described on page 22, and in accord with food access indicators provided by the USDA Food Access Database.

-“Forward Reservation” shall have the meaning set forth on page 11.
+“Forward Reservation” shall have the meaning set forth on page 13.

 “HUD” shall mean the United States Department of Housing and Urban Development.